 Steamer Officer Biographies

 Steamboat captains and pilots were seasoned gamblers and practical businessmen.
 Their skills were pitted against the river’s surprises.
 High risks and high rewards awaited the rivermen, and peak excitement was never ruled out for the passengers.
+Normally, boatmen were silently waiting for something to happen, knowing quite well that it certainly would.
 Old time steamboaters were also superstitious.
 Old steamboaters believed that birds emboddied the souls of river pilots; for who knew the chutes, shoals, and channels better than a leggy heron?
 Mark Twain said you should never have a preacher and a white horse on the same boat.
 You had to throw one or the other overboard, and he preferred riddance of the preacher.

 Captain.
-The captain often came through the ranks with a record as a mate, clerk, and pilot.
+The captain was much more than a mere navigator.
+He was expected to exude assurance, competence, and charm.
+Often he rose through the ranks with a record as a mate, clerk, and pilot.
 Although the captain was first in command, under some conditions, he was subordinate by law to the pilot.
 The captain’s attention was directed to the overall management of the boat as a business enterprise.
+His first consideration was the safety of the passengers and boat.
 He watched the work of the engineer in the care of the machinery; he checked with his steward in the matter of food, tableware, etc for the operation of a passenger boat; under his eye, the mate directed loading, stowing, unloading of freight; and with the clerk he managed the boat’s accounts.
 He was the legal authority on the boat after leaving port with dominion over both the passengers and crew.
+He was one part businessman, one part navigator, and one part social club director.
 Generally, the captain was an investor or owner of the vessel.

 Capt Thomas S Calhoon (left) aboard the Virginia 1896 (From the Collection of The Public Library of Cincinnati and Hamilton County)